steveklewis/cog-funcs/topics/third-guide.md

 > because I am Bernard, her faithful one.

 Bernard then instructs Dante to look upwards towards Mary, the Queen of Heaven.
 Bernard then also looks at Mary.
 Bernard explans who is sitting nearby Mary, and then asks Dante to join him as he prays to the Mother of God.
 Bernard prays his prayer and Dante is allowed to see God.

 As we can see from the narrative, Bernard's primary function is to pray to the Mother of God at the end, so that Dante can see God.
 This seems to imply that something hapens to Dante to further purify his vision or his heart, so that he can see God.
 One can recall Jesus saying in the Beatitudes, "Blessed are the pure in heart, for they shall see God."
 I would like to suggest that Dante gains a more pure love for God at the end of the Paradiso, and that Bernard's four degrees found in _On Loving God_ can illuminate the change that occurs within Dante.
 On my reading, Dante finally loves God for God's sake, that is, he loves God for the right reasons, for God as a person, and not for what God can reward.
-This final transformation corresponds with Bernard's final degree of love in _On Loving God_, that of loving God for God's sake.
-We will revisit this point after the four degrees of love are discussed in more detail.
-While I have started from the end of the Paradiso, we will have to return to the beginning now.
+This final transformation corresponds with Bernard's final degree of love in _On Loving God_, that of loving oneself for God's sake.

-"It is important to point out which generation finds consolation in remembering God." p.
-12.

-"God is not to be loved without a reward, although he should be loved without regard for one." p.
-20.

-"Love pertains to the will, it is not a transaction; it cannot acquire or be acquired by a pact.
-Moving freely, it makes us spontaneous."

-`